 must seek the sun…

-from “Transcription of Organ Music”
+From Allen Ginsberg’s “Transcription of Organ Music”

 We too must seek the sun.
 We must exist among flowers.
 We must pull them near us, wrap them around us.